Celadon: Korean celadons

+In the late 20th century ceramists like Shin Sang-ho and Kim Se-yong created their own styles based upon traditional Goryeo ware.
+Kim came to prominence for his double-openwork his highly detailed which sometimes featured more than 1500 individually formed chrysanthemum flowers.

 The National Museum of Korea in Seoul houses important celadon works and national treasures.
 The Haegang Ceramics Museum and the Goryeo Celadon Museum are two regional museums that focus on Korean greenware.

 Southeast Asia

 Thai celadon

 Thai ceramics has its own tradition of greenware production.
 Medieval Thai wares were initially influenced by Chinese greenware, but went on to develop its own unique style and technique.
-One of the most famous kilns during the Sukhothai Kingdom were at S(r)i Satchanalai, around Si Satchanalai District and Sawankhalok District in Sukhothai Province, north-central Thailand.
+One of the most famous kilns during the Sukhothai Kingdom were at S(r)i Satchanalai, around Si Satchanalai District and Sawankhalok District, Sukhothai Province, north-central Thailand.
 Production started in the 13th century CE and continued until the 16th century.
 The art reached its apex in the 14th century.

 Vietnamese celadon

 Others

-Outside of East Asia a number of artists also worked with greenware to varying degrees of success in regards to purity and quality.
-These include Thomas Bezanson of Weston Priory and Wanda Golakowska (1901–1975) of Poland, whose works are part of the collection of the National Museum, Warsaw and National Museum, Kraków.
+Outside of East Asia, a number of artists also worked with greenware to varying degrees of success in regard to purity and quality.
+These include Thomas Bezanson of Weston Priory in the US and Wanda Golakowska (1901–1975) of Poland, whose works are part of the collection of the National Museum, Warsaw and National Museum, Kraków.